Jasper Morrison: Early life and education

-He has spoken about his childhood memories of the Braun SK 4 "Snow White's Coffin" radiogram (designed by Hans Gugelot and Dieter Rams in 1956), which he first saw in the "Scandinavian style study" of his grandfather's house, and how "The room and the record player both had a very important influence on [his] choice in becoming a designer."
+He has spoken about his childhood memories of the Braun SK 4 "Snow White's Coffin" radiogram (designed by Hans Gugelot and Dieter Rams in 1956), which he first saw in the "Scandinavian style study" of his grandfather's house, and how "the room and the record player both had a very important influence on [his] choice in becoming a designer."

 Work and career

+Morrison's work has been praised for "emphasizing the value of the essential and the importance of the ordinary."
+Writing for Domus magazine, the Milanese curator Maria Cristina Didero said that "Morrison has always had an aversion to design ego.
+His work does not shout, does not seek spectacle, does not aim to dazzle."